mvaganov/CmdLineAsteroids/notes.md

 }
 ```

-drawing shapes can be generalized to the DrawShape method here.
-A delegate defines if the coordinage is in the given shape, and checks each point in a given region.
+because our shape-drawing methods are so similar, drawing shapes can be generalized to the DrawShape method here.
+A delegate defines if the coordinate is in the given shape, and checks each point in a given region.

+I have chosen to write this in a separate file because it feels like the DrawBuffer class is doing too much already.
+This functionality still belongs with the DrawBuffer.
+Maybe we can decide a better place for it when the game engine is more complete.

 let's test this out